googlearchive/npm-publish-scripts/docs/contributing.md

     npm link

-Now when you make changes, run the `serve` command after building your changes:
+Now if you run the watch task, all your changes can be seen when you run `npm-publish-scripts` from the command lin.
+Typically I'd run the watch task in the `npm-publish-scripts` directory:

+    gulp watch

+Then on any project I'm working on I'll start and stop the serve command:

-    gulp && npm-publish-scripts serve
+    npm-publish-scripts serve

 You can set a Github Token to your `env` variables to increase the Github API quota (if you need to).